fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/09_destructors.md

 ## resource management

-In short, ctors+dtors form a very good pair that allows to avoid leaks.
-This specific usage is the RAII idiom.
-Also known as SBRM.
-TODO shortcuts. auto-expand?.
+The class presented above encapsulates a resource (allocated memory) which prevents from resource leaks.
+This specific usage of ctor + dtor pair is a part of RAII idiom.
+More about RAII in future chapters.

 ## going further

 We can now write a class that safely manages dynamic memory.
 By adding more public functions, we can extend it's functionality while preserving invariants.
 With the help of operator overloading, we can even make `da[i]` work just like it does with plain pointers.

-There is such class in stanard library - `std::vector`.
-If you can already understand and use it (even partially) - that's awesome.
+There is a similar class in the standard library - `std::vector` (it's actually a class template) but it has much greater functionality.
+If you can already understand it's documentation and use it (even partially) - that's awesome.

 There is a vector tutorial later.
 Now, continue with learning OOP stuff.
 A lof of further lessons showcase features which are used to write classes like vector.